ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   # Used by some recipes to look for additional datasets.
   auxiliary_data_dir: ~/auxiliary_data

-  # Automatic data download from ESGF --- [never]/default/always
+  # Automatic data download from ESGF --- [never]/when_missing/always
   # Use automatic download of missing CMIP3, CMIP5, CMIP6, CORDEX, and obs4MIPs
   # data from ESGF. ``never`` disables this feature, which is useful if you are
-  # working on a computer without an internet connection. ``default`` enables
+  # working on a computer without an internet connection. ``when_missing``
-  # the automatic download for files that are not available locally. ``always``
+  # enables the automatic download for files that are not available locally.
-  # will always check ESGF for the latest version of a file, and only uses
+  # ``always`` will always check ESGF for the latest version of a file, and
-  # local files if they correspond to that latest version.
+  # only uses local files if they correspond to that latest version.
   search_esgf: never

   # Directory for storing downloaded climate data
-  # Make sure to use a directory where you can store multible GBs of data.
+  # Make sure to use a directory where you can store multiple GBs of data.
 Your
   # home directory on a HPC is usually not suited for that purpose, so please
   # adapt the default value in this case!
   download_dir: ~/climate_data